Looking for Alcatraz tickets? Alcatraz Tour Packages are available on this website and GuideYou.com.

 Visiting Alcatraz - How to Get Alcatraz Tickets

-Hours of operation on the island vary with the season, ferry departures from Pier 33 are available throughout the day typically beginning at 8:45am (the early bird tour which is the least crowded) and running about every 30 to 45 minutes.
-During the summer, the island closes at 6:30pm and at 4:30pm in fall, winter and spring.
-Christmas and New Year’s Day are the only holidays that Alcatraz is closed, or due to extreme weather.
+Hours of operation on the island vary with the season, ferry departures from Pier 33 are available throughout the day typically beginning at 8:45am (the early bird tour which is the least crowded) and running about every 30-45 minutes.
+During the summer, the island closes at 6:30pm, 4:30pm in fall, winter and spring.
+Alcatraz is closed on Christmas and New Years Day, or due to extreme weather.